Northline

 PestJun 2, 2026

 Maybe the currant maggot?
-Somebody is poking holes in these guys
+Somebody is poking holes in these guys.
+With this plus rust issues the saskatoon berry has a hard time in our area.

 by dwest-of-seattle